 One of the most important roles that a pathologist plays in your medical medical care is determining whether a tumour is non-cancerous or cancerous.
-By examining tissue from the tumour under the microscope, pathologists can reliably tell the difference between benign and malignant tumours in most circumstances.
+By examining tissue from the tumour under the microscope, pathologists can reliably tell the difference between non-cancerous and cancerous tumours in most circumstances.

 The behavior of a tumour depends on its location in the body, the cells that make up the tumour, and whether the tumour is non-cancerous or cancerous.